mapbox/cpp/node-cpp.md

 ![concurrent](https://mapbox.s3.amazonaws.com/cpp-assets/addon-hey-concurrent.gif)

-We run the following script node index.js.
-Here’s the output:
+When we run the script again from within the threadpool, here's the output:

 ```
 royal with cheese